Cileos/shiftplan-copywriting/LANDING.md

 ## START RIGHT AWAY

-No trainings or tutorials needed - Clockwork is painless and intuitive to use.
-It starts working when you do.
+Clockwork is painless and intuitive to use.
+It starts working when you do and goes on after you finish.

 ## CHECK YOUR STRENGTH